yvesago/glauth-ui-light/README.md

   start = 5000           # start with this uid number
-  gidadmin = 5501        # members of this group are admins gidcanchgpass = 5500   # members of this group can change their password
+  gidadmin = 5501        # members of this group are admins gidcanchgpass = 5500   # members of this group can change their password giduseotp = 5501       # members of this group use OTP

 [cfggroups]
   start = 5500   # start with this gid number